Keto Chocolate Pound Cake with Cheesecake Swirl

 - Erythritol – or any keto-friendly crystal sweeteners you love like allulose or xylitol.

 - Almond flour – I am using ultra-fine almond flour to avoid any gritty texture.
 Almond meal works as well, but the texture won’t be as moist and soft.
+Learn how to pick keto flours.

 - Melted coconut oil – I don’t appreciate melted butter in this recipe simply because it requires a long baking time to set the cream cheese swirl.
 Therefore, since butter has a lower smoking point than coconut oil, it will start burning the cake on the sides and top after 40 minutes.